OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-09.md

 ## Judges 9:16

-"Now then, if you have acted with honesty and integrity in making Abimelech king, and if you have dealt well with Jerubbaal and his house, and have dealt with him as he deserved—
+"So now, if you have acted with honesty and integrity in making Abimelech king, and if you have dealt well with Jerubbaal and his house, and have treated him as he deserved—

 ## Judges 9:17